cassiozen/mithryn-ttrpg/cheatsheet.md

 - **Tags:** Specific traits (skills, qualities, quirks).
 When relevant:
   - **Ability Check:** Reduce TN by Rank.
   - **Attack Roll:** One damage die automatically counts as a hit.
 - **Complications:** Negative tags.
-When relevant, increase TN by Rank.
+Mostly narrative, but when relevant, increase TN by Rank.

 ---